JooelRinne/wildlifetrade/README.md

 8. Edit the "processingaccuracy.py" script again and make sure that this time
     - The variable "data_selection" is set as False
     - The variable "accuracy_assessment" is set as True.
-9. Copy "wildlifetrade/Data_processing/results.csv" file to the "wildlifetrade/Accuracy_assessment" folder
+9. Copy "wildlifetrade/Data_processing/results.csv" file to the "wildlifetrade/Accuracy_assessment" folder.
 10. Run the script again.
       ```ruby
       python processingaccuracy.py